 By family income:

-- The below tables shows the proportions of pupils according to family background.
+The below table shows the proportions of pupils according to family background.

 FAMILY BACKGROUND 2004 2014